Auquan/quant-quest-2/README.md

 `pip install -U auquan_toolbox`
 If we publish any updates to the toolbox, the same command `pip install -U auquan_toolbox` will also automatically get the new version of the toolbox.

+**Note**: Mac users, if you face any issues with installation, try using 'pip install --user auquan_toolbox'

 ### Download [Problem1.py](https://github.com/Auquan/quant-quest-2/blob/master/problem1.py)
 Run the following command to make sure everything is setup properly